 If the two of you are adults who have never been previously married and are not blood relations, you may not have to attach any documents proving your ability to marry.
 In many couples, however, one of the two people has been previously married, in which case you will need to prove that that marriage was legally ended.
 To do so, attach copies of such documents as:

 annulment decree, or

 Your fiancé visa petition will need to include the following:

 • Proof of petitioner’s U.S. citizenship status.
 This might include a copy of a birth certificate, passport, certificate of naturalization, certificate of citizenship, or Form FS-20 (Report of Birth Abroad of a U.S. Citizen).

 • Photos.
 You must submit one passport-style color photograph of yourself and one passport-style color photograph of your fiancé, two by two inches in size, showing your current appearance.
 Both photos must have been taken within 30 days of the date of filing the petition.
-For more information, see the State Department website at http://travel.state.gov.
+The State Department provides information on what a “passport-style” photograph is.
 However, USCIS regulations permit you to submit a photo that doesn’t completely follow the instructions if you live in a country where such photographs are unavailable or are cost prohibitive.

 • Fee.
-USCIS fees go up fairly regularly, so check for the latest one at www.uscis.gov or by calling 800-375-5283.
-Make checks or money orders payable to U.S. Department of Homeland Security (don’t send cash).
+USCIS fees go up fairly regularly, so check for the latest one at www.uscis.gov/fees or by calling 800-375-5283.
+Make checks or money orders payable to U.S. Department of Homeland Security.
+(Don’t send cash.)